tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 Implementations SHOULD provide support for each parameter value specified in the example data.

-Implementations MUST produce structured Response values with a Response.status, Response.value, and Response.comment.
+Implementations MUST produce structured Response values with a Response.status, Response.result, and Response.comment.

 In order to be considered as compliant with this standard, an implementation of the Core Tests MUST fulfill all of the REQUIRED elements of this section.

 Human readable Data Quality Reports for Quality Control MAY take any appropriate form, they MAY aggregate Response values and comments, they MAY present results organized by Test, or by data record, or by frequency of problem, or any other form suitable for presentation.
-Data Quality Reports for Quality Control SHOULD allow users to access individual Response.status Response.value Response.comment results.
+Data Quality Reports for Quality Control SHOULD allow users to access individual Response.status Response.result Response.comment results.

 Response.comment values SHOULD be internationalized as appropriate for the the consumers of data quality reports.

-Response.status and Response.value constants SHOULD be given internationalized labels as appropriate for the the consumers of data quality reports.
+Response.status and Response.result constants SHOULD be given internationalized labels as appropriate for the the consumers of data quality reports.

 For each Test in an implementation, that Test MUST produce the same results as are specified in a row of the validation data for that Test, except when a bdq:sourceAuthority parameter specifies a web service other than the default sourceAuthority specified for that Test.